 We evaluate temporal understanding through surgical workflow recognition, the task of identifying the current surgical phase from video.
 This capability is fundamental for applications such as real-time decision support, operating room scheduling, and automated documentation.
-We assess UniSurg on 8 datasets spanning laparoscopic, open, endonasal, neurosurgical, and ophthalmic procedures.
+We assess SurgMotion on 8 datasets spanning laparoscopic, open, endonasal, neurosurgical, and ophthalmic procedures.

 \paragraph{Laparoscopic Surgery.} We first evaluate on established laparoscopic benchmarks: Cholec80~\cite{twinanda2016endonet} and M2CAI-2016~\cite{stauder2017tumlap} for cholecystectomy, and AutoLaparo~\cite{wang2022autolaparo} for hysterectomy.
-As shown in Table~\ref{tab:sota_laparoscopy}, UniSurg consistently outperforms all baselines across all three datasets.
-On Cholec80, UniSurg achieves 91.05\% accuracy and 77.95\% Jaccard, surpassing DINOv3-L by +8.35\% in Jaccard index.
-This substantial improvement in temporal overlap indicates that UniSurg captures phase boundaries more precisely than frame-wise discriminative models.
-On AutoLaparo, where several baselines struggle with complex multi-stage workflows (e.g., GSViT achieves only 25.18\% accuracy), UniSurg maintains robust performance at 86.37\% accuracy.
-On M2CAI-2016, UniSurg achieves 89.45\% accuracy and 75.42\% Jaccard, outperforming the next best method by over 3\% in F1-score.
+As shown in Table~\ref{tab:sota_laparoscopy}, SurgMotion consistently outperforms all baselines across all three datasets.
+On Cholec80, SurgMotion achieves 91.05\% accuracy and 77.95\% Jaccard, surpassing DINOv3-L by +8.35\% in Jaccard index.
+This substantial improvement in temporal overlap indicates that SurgMotion captures phase boundaries more precisely than frame-wise discriminative models.
+On AutoLaparo, where several baselines struggle with complex multi-stage workflows (e.g., GSViT achieves only 25.18\% accuracy), SurgMotion maintains robust performance at 86.37\% accuracy.
+On M2CAI-2016, SurgMotion achieves 89.45\% accuracy and 75.42\% Jaccard, outperforming the next best method by over 3\% in F1-score.

 \paragraph{Open, Endonasal, and Neurosurgery.} We evaluate on three distinct surgical settings beyond laparoscopy: EgoSurgery~\cite{fujii2024egosurgery} for egocentric open surgery, PitVis~\cite{das2025pitvis} for endonasal pituitary surgery, and Atlas-Neurosurgical for cranial neurosurgery.
-As shown in Table~\ref{tab:sota_gen}, UniSurg demonstrates substantial improvements over all baselines.
-On EgoSurgery, which features egocentric viewpoints and variable lighting conditions, UniSurg achieves 50.72\% F1-score, outperforming DINOv3-L by +18.3\% and the best surgical foundation model (EndoFM) by +14.6\%.
-On PitVis, UniSurg attains 75.53\% F1-score, surpassing GastroNet by +10.3\%.
-On Atlas-Neurosurgical, UniSurg achieves 65.26\% F1-score, outperforming all baselines including DINOv3-L (+2.1\%) and the surgical-specific SurgVLP (+14.1\%).
+As shown in Table~\ref{tab:sota_gen}, SurgMotion demonstrates substantial improvements over all baselines.
+On EgoSurgery, which features egocentric viewpoints and variable lighting conditions, SurgMotion achieves 50.72\% F1-score, outperforming DINOv3-L by +18.3\% and the best surgical foundation model (EndoFM) by +14.6\%.
+On PitVis, SurgMotion attains 75.53\% F1-score, surpassing GastroNet by +10.3\%.
+On Atlas-Neurosurgical, SurgMotion achieves 65.26\% F1-score, outperforming all baselines including DINOv3-L (+2.1\%) and the surgical-specific SurgVLP (+14.1\%).